Skip to main content

 How much does a treatment cost?

-Per-treatment rates are on the Pricing page.
+Per-session rates are on the Pricing page.
 Area and technique set the price; anything with a range is confirmed before treatment.
-I do not negotiate — at consultation I will plan the most effective combination within your budget.
+I do not negotiate.
+At consultation I will plan the most effective combination within your budget.

 Do you offer a discount for children?

-I do not discount.
-When I treat children — vascular abnormalities, scars, and similar medical indications — I generally do it at no cost.
+I do not give discounts.
+When I treat children, it is for vascular abnormalities, scars, and similar medical indications, and I generally do it at no cost.
 The family still comes in for a proper consultation and we agree on the plan.
-It is the one part of my practice that is not priced.

 What I won't do